Dirty car injectors with carbon deposits that affect engine fuel consumption

 This happens because the fuel is not distributed evenly, making combustion less efficient and increasing fuel consumption.

-Dirty injectors are one of the most overlooked causes of fuel consumption in modern cars.
+The dirty injectors represent one of the most underestimated causes of fuel consumption in modern cars.

 Let's talk about real numbers.

-Technical tests show that the dirty injectors consumption have a direct impact on engine efficiency.
+Technical tests demonstrate that dirty injectors have a direct impact on engine efficiency and therefore also on fuel consumption.

 Injector statusIncreased consumption